kavinaash/layerapp/README.md

 1. Clone the project from Github: `$ git clone https://github.com/layerhq/quick-start-android.git`
 2. Open the workspace in Android Studio
-3. Replace LAYER_APP_ID in MainActivity.java (line 11) with your App ID from http://developer.layer.com.
+3. Replace LAYER_APP_ID in MainActivity.java (line 11) with your App ID.
+Your App ID can be found in the dashboard under the "Info" section.
 If you skip this step you will get an error on app launch.
 4. (Optional) Replace GCM_ID with your own Google Cloud Messaging ID (instructions can be found here: https://developer.layer.com/docs/guides#push-notification)
 5. Build and run the QuickStart application on an Emulator and a physical Device to start a 1:1 conversation between them.